DemetriouJohn/SmartExtensions/README.md

-`IsPalindrome` Checks if string is a palindrome</br> `ContainsAll` Check whether the specified string contains an array of strings for each.</br> `DeserializeXml<T>` Deserializes string XML to type &lt;T&gt;.</br>
+`IsPalindrome` Checks if string is a palindrome</br> `ContainsAll` Check whether the specified string contains an array of strings for each.</br> `DeserializeXml<T>` Deserializes string XML to type &lt;T&gt;.</br> `Nl2Br` Converts Windows and Linux new line characters to HTML break characters</br>

 ### DoubleExtensions (4)